smartdevicelink/sdl_evolution/proposals/NNNN-android-transport-overhaul.md

 There are two main reasons behind the motivation of this proposal: improper logic location and moving all transports to multiplexing architecture.

 The current transport layer is overly complex, unnecessarily abstracted, and difficult to maintain.
-Attempting to follow where a packet is read in to where it is handled is almost impossible due to abstract classes, subclasses, etc. There is also an incorrect logic location fro the protocol layer.
+Attempting to follow where a packet is read in to where it is handled is almost impossible due to abstract classes, subclasses, etc. There is also an incorrect logic location from the protocol layer.
 Currently the protocol layer sits directly with the transport layer.
 This is outside the `SdlSession` that should be housing it's own protocol layer and not mixing it in with the transport.
 While it might have made sense for this logical binding at the start, the protocol layer now has a lot more integration and information for subsequent layers and services (RPC, video, etc).

 Next, the current transport layer doesn't work well for implementing simultaneous transports and the ability to connect multiple devices over a single transport.
 The router service is already in place for the bluetooth transport, and needs to be extended to the AOA transport due to a limitation by the Android OS.